NXT Stand & Deliver (2022): Main event

 In the main event, Dolph Ziggler (accompanied by Robert Roode) defended the NXT Championship against Bron Breakker.
-While Breakker made his entrance, he broke the "NXT 2.0" logo in half with a chainsaw.
+While Breakker made his entrance, he broke the "X" in the NXT 2.0 logo in half with a chainsaw.
 Early in the match, after Breakker dominated, Roode grabbed his leg to halt his momentum.
 The referee saw this and ejected Roode from ringside, after which, Ziggler took off a turnbuckle pad.
 Breakker performed a Frankensteiner on Ziggler for a nearfall.
 Breakker performed a Spear on Ziggler for another nearfall.
 Ziggler attempted a Superkick, but Breakker caught him and followed up with a second Spear.
 Breakker then performed a Military Press Powerslam on Ziggler, but Roode returned to take Ziggler out of the cover.
 Despite this, the match continued.
 Breakker then leapt over the top rope to take out both Roode and Ziggler.
 After Breakker sent Roode into the steel ring steps, Ziggler performed a Fameasser and a Zig-Zag on Breakker for a nearfall.
 Ziggler followed up with a top rope elbow drop on Breakker for another nearfall.
 In the climax, Breakker attempted another Military Press Powerslam, but Ziggler escaped by raking Breakker's eyes.
 Ziggler then shoved Breakker into the exposed turnbuckle pad and performed a Superkick to retain the title.

+Reception

+John Moore of Pro Wrestling Dot Net called the NXT Title match "a really good WWE main roster style PPV main event", giving praise to Breakker and Ziggler's performances, felt the North American Title Ladder bout was a "good opening high spot match" that got viewers invested in the show, saw Gunther/LA Knight as formulaic but "a fun formula to watch", and critiqued that the NXT Women's Title Fatal four-way had rough elements whenever Rose and Jade interacted with each other.
+He concluded by saying "this was not an NXT Takeover by any means.
+The closest match to the usual NXT style was the opening ladder match, and you see those on main roster PPVs too.
+The amount of strange booking and plot convenience made this feel main rostery, which is not great when it comes off as inferior with all the green talent.
+So when it comes to judging this on the Takeover curve, this doesn't even make the mark".
+Matthew McFarlin of Slam Wrestling reviewed the event and gave it 2.5 out of 5 stars.
+He wrote that: "The North American Championship ladder match was impossible to follow, and the remainder of the card suffered because of it.
+While the opener had exciting, well-executed chaos, some matches were just messy and unengaging.
+Ziggler and Breakker put on a solid main event, but it wasn't enough to make Stand & Deliver worthwhile".